 - Prepare three (3) cake pans by greasing them well and dusting with flour.

 - Sift flour again with baking powder, baking soda, salt, and cinnamon.
 Set aside.
 See Note 3.

 - In another large bowl, beat eggs lightly and stir in oil.
 Add sugar.
 Stir until very well incorporated.
 Stir in carrots, drained pineapple, nuts, and raisins.

 - Pour wet ingredients into the bowl of dry ingredients.
 Stir until all are well incorporated.

 - To make the frosting: In a medium-size bowl, combine butter, cream cheese and vanilla.
 Beat until smooth with an electric beater.
-Add sugar gradually, beating well.
+Add sugar gradually, beating well between each addition.
 Continue beating until smooth and glossy.

 - Assemble cake with frosting between layers and on top.
 Garnish as desired with a sprinkling of chopped walnuts.

 First published: 3-15-16; Updated 9-24-19